vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Nobody knows.
 Wilber is a GIMP.

 <br>
-_S: What special device would you like to see GIMP on._
+_S: What special device would you like to see GIMP on?_

 **M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this hyped video online, where it looks super slick, with touch and everything.
 It's an ad like Apple used to do in the past, and now Microsoft does it, which is a bit weird.
-The official Microsoft youtube video makes you want to have one of these things.
+The official Microsoft YouTube video makes you want to have one of these things.

 <br>
 _S: What advice you would like to give to someone who would want to contribute?